tstruct/winterpolate/README.md

 %USERPROFILE%\app\log.txt
 ```

-The fact that `USERPROFILE` exists in the process environment does not mean that `%USERPROFILE%` will automatically be expanded inside every argument.
+The fact that `USERPROFILE` exists in the process environment does not mean that `%USERPROFILE%` is automatically expanded inside every argument.

-Therefore, if the application configuration contains:
+Therefore, if application configuration contains:

 ```text
 %USERPROFILE%\app\log.txt
 ```

-the application should explicitly interpolate it before passing the resulting argument to the executable:
+the application should explicitly interpolate it before passing the argument to the executable:

 ```text
 %USERPROFILE%\app\log.txt